jsonh-org/JsonhGdextension/README.md

 Since JSONH is compatible with JSON, any JSONH syntax can be represented with equivalent JSON.

+## JsonhGdextension

-JsonhGdextension is an implementation of [JSONH v1](https://github.com/jsonh-org/Jsonh).
+JsonhGdextension is a parser implementation of [JSONH v1](https://github.com/jsonh-org/Jsonh) for GDExtension using [JsonhCpp](https://github.com/jsonh-org/JsonhCpp).

 ## Example